qiibee/slate/source/index.html.md

 ]
 ```

-Returns the historical FIAT price values of one unit of a given Loyalty Token for a desired currency.
+Returns the historical FIAT price values of one unit of a given Loyalty Token for a desired currency, with 1 data point per day.
 This endpoint uses a third-party provider to get the ETH exchange rate.
 The QBX/ETH Exchange rate is fetched from the Coinsuper exchange.

 ### HTTP Request